Auroville #2

 -A man on a Canadian bus decapitated his seatmate (a stranger to him) and then proceeded to eat his body.

 It must be a very slow news day for the Deccan Times.
-Or a reporter from The Star or the National Enquirer has infiltrated their ranks.
+Or a reporter from The Star or the National Enquirer has infiltrated its ranks.